Heartland Payment Systems Review

-There is a major stipulation when it comes to their interchange-plus pricing.
-If you do less than $50,000 per year, they will charge you a flat rate of $59 per month on top of interchange fees.
-I guess you could call this an “interchange-plus plan,” but it’s pretty crappy in comparison to a standard markup rate.
-Let’s not forget that they’ll charge you $0.05 per transaction over interchange while they’re at it.
+There is a major stipulation when it comes to Heartland’s interchange-plus pricing, which I didn’t find out until I got on the phone with a local sales rep: If you process less than $50,000 per year, the company will charge you a flat rate of $59 per month on top of interchange fees.
+I guess you could call this an “interchange-plus plan,” but it’s pretty crappy compared with a standard markup rate.
+Let’s not forget that includes $0.05 per transaction over interchange while we’re at it.

 50K / 12 = $4167 per month maximum

 59 / 4167 = 0.0141 = 1.41% mark up (plus $0.05)